This Thai Drunken Noodles recipe is a fast, easy, 30-minute weeknight dinner! Full of umami flavor, make it with chicken, shrimp, or crispy tofu!

 - Garlic Chili Paste or Sriracha

-Thai drunken noodles taste savory and deep with lots of umami flavor and are traditionally spicy (we make it milder here) with a hint of sweetness and tanginess from the lime juice.
+Thai drunken noodles are savory and deep, with lots of umami, traditionally spicy (we make them milder here), and a hint of sweetness and tang from lime juice.

-Pad Thai is sweeter and tangier, and less saucy, while Drunken Noodles are more savory, salty and spicy, and saucy with deeper soy flavors.
+Pad Thai is a dry-style stir-fry and less saucy, while Drunken Noodles are more savory, salty, and spicy, with a saucier, deeper soy flavor.
+The Thai basil adds a distinct flavor.

 More Thai Recipes to Enjoy!